SaiSuneelBondada/Modus_ETP_Assignment_by_Suneel/README.md

 - Pull manifests from Git repo
 - Authenticate to AKS
-- Apply deployments via `kubectl apply -f`
+- Apply deployments
-- TLS via cert-manager
-- Rollout with **Blue-Green** or **Canary** strategy

 ---

-## 🔐 5.
+## 🔐 4.
 Security

-- HTTPS via Let's Encrypt + cert-manager
+- ✅ WAF enabled on Application Gateway
-- Azure Key Vault for sensitive variables
+- ✅ Secrets Management via Kubernetes Secrets / Azure Key Vault
+- ✅ Private networking for SQL via Service Endpoints (if desired)
-- Azure RBAC for AKS access control
+- ✅ RBAC and Azure AD for access control
-- Private endpoint for Azure SQL DB
-- WAF + API Management for external integrations
+- ✅ Image Security with Azure Defender for Containers

 ---

-## 📊 6.
-Monitoring & Alerts

-Prometheus and Grafana are used for observability, deployed via Helm charts.

-**Dashboards Include:**
-- CPU and memory utilization
-- Requests per second (RPS)
-- Pod availability and health
-- Azure SQL Database performance

-**Alerting:**
-- Integrated with Slack, Teams, or Email via AlertManager
-- Custom thresholds for latency, error rates, and availability
-- Alerts for failures in external service integrations

----

 ## ⚡ 7.
 Integration with External Services

-External services such as payment APIs or third-party data sources are integrated using Azure API Management (APIM).

-**Key Features:**
+External APIs (e.g., payment, logistics, etc.) are integrated within the web service codebase securely using:

-- Secure access via API keys stored in Azure Key Vault
+- API keys stored in Kubernetes Secrets or Azure Key Vault
-- Rate limiting and throttling to prevent abuse
-- Centralized API gateway for monitoring and analytics
-- Retry logic and circuit breakers built into application logic

-**Benefits:**
-- Secured, observable, and reliable communication with external systems
-- Simplified API versioning and traffic control
-- Scalable access to high-volume third-party services
+- All outbound traffic handled from AKS Pod with firewall rules
+- Resilience ensured using retry logic, circuit breakers, or API gateways (optional)

 ---